-15 Information Source: Michiel Hötte (Tigris Foundation) and Eve Li (WCS China) Amur tiger conservation in China Final Report to 21st Century Tiger (January 2006); The Phoenix Fund.
-Protection and Outreach Activities in tiger habitat in 2006 Final report (January 01 - December 31, 2006)
+&lt;sup>14 Author made based on information from: Michiel Hötte and Eve Li.
+(2006).
+"Amur tiger conservation in China Final Report to 21st Century Tiger."
+Tiger Foundation and WCS China; the Phoenix Foundation.
+(2006).
+"The Phoenix Fund.
+Protection and Outreach Activities in tiger habitat in 2006 Final report, January 01 - December 31, 2006"

-April and July in 2004 and during the same period in 2005 Hunchun City, China An essay contest for school children For each contest approximately 350 essays were selected from all primary and secondary schools in Hunchun.
-After each of the two contests, 20 children received a first prize, 40 a second prize, and 40 an encouragement prize.
-Twenty teachers / schools received a reward for their involvement in the organization of the contest.
-The prizes were mainly books, and the average value of the prizes was about US\$ 6 Hunchun Nature Reserve Conservation and Management Bureau --- ------------------------ -- --- ---
+April and For each contest approximately 350 essays were selected July in Am 000077 from all primary and secondary schools in Hunchun.
+After Hunchun Nature 2004 and Hunchun An essay contest for each of the two contests, 20 children received a first prize, Reserve during City, China school 40 a second prize, and 40 an encouragement prize.
+Twenty Conservation and the same City, Cillia children teachers / schools received a reward for their involvement Management period in Ciliaren in the organization of the contest.
+The prizes were mainly Bureau 2005 books, and the average value of the prizes was about US\$ 6